 GST is a tax on consumption.
 It is imposed on any taxable supply of goods or services, where the supply is made in Singapore by a taxable person.
-Note that goods imported into Singapore by any person will also be subject to GST if the CIF value exceeds S\$400.
-The taxable person is a registrable person who makes or intends to make at least S\$1 million in total value of taxable supplies annually.
+Note that goods imported into Singapore by any person will also be subject to GST if the CIF value exceeds \$\$400.
+The taxable person is a registrable person who makes or intends to make at least \$\$1 million in total value of taxable supplies annually.
 It includes companies, individuals, partnerships, cooperatives, trusts, charities, businesses, profession or vocations.

-The standard GST rate is 7%, although certain goods and services enjoy a 0% rate (export of goods / international services) or full exemption.
+The standard GST rate is 9%, although certain goods and services enjoy a 0% rate (export of goods / international services) or full exemption.

-The standard rate of 7% will be raised by two percentage points to 9% by 2025.
 In addition, with effect from 1 January 2020, the importation of services (for example downloadable digital content or electronic data management) is subject to GST by way of reverse charge or overseas vendor registration regime.